 CAROLYN SAVIDGE ARTIST’S STATEMENT 2026 Agora

-More grief and pain: three wedding dresses now hang on wardrobe rails, mere fodder for the moths.
+More grief and pain: three wedding dresses now hang on wardrobe rails, mere fodder for moths.
 I close the door on marriage.

-My mind is whispering.
-Is this the truth?
+My mind whispers: is this the truth?

 Surprise in hand and heart, glimpsed in eyes who wonder at my body of work.
 The sound of love and laughter rings, an essence of change.